MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-outlook-add-in.md

 1. In Outlook, open the Inbox of your Microsoft 365 account identity and open any message.
 A Contoso Add-in tab with two buttons will appear on the Home ribbon (or the Message ribbon, if you have opened the message in its own window).
 1. Click the Show Taskpane button and a task pane opens.
 Click the Perform an action button and a small notification appears near the top of the message.
 1. To stop debugging and uninstall the add-in, select Run | Stop Debugging in Visual Studio Code.
 If the Webpack dev-server window does not close, open the Visual Studio Code TERMINAL in the root of the project and run `npm stop`.
-1. If you had to manually sideload the Teams Tab app, remove it from Teams as instructed in a href="<https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload#remove-your-app">Remove> your app.
+1. If you had to manually sideload the Teams Tab app, [remove your app from Teams](../concepts/deploy-and-publish/apps-upload.md#remove-your-app).

 ### Move the application to Azure